-Trauma surgery is a surgical field that operates both operative and non-operative management to treat traumatic injuries, typically in an acute setting and usually emphases on the abdominal area along with any given 'Emergency' field they may be essential to serve upon by Trauma surgeons.
+Trauma surgery is the field of surgery that functions both operative and non-operative supervision to treat traumatic injuries, typically in an acute setting and usually emphases on the abdominal area along with any given 'Emergency' field they may be essential to serve upon by Trauma surgeons.
 They generally complete residency training in General Surgery and often fellowship training in trauma or surgical critical care.
-The trauma surgeons are responsible for initially resuscitating and stabilizing and later evaluating and managing the patient.
+The trauma surgeons are responsible for initially resuscitating and stabilizing and later appraising and dealing the patient.

 - Track 25-1Joint Arthroscopy